xmlyqing00/WaterNetV0/README.md

-# WaterLevelEstimation
+# WaterNetV0

-This is a package for water level estimation, named **LSUWaterLevelEstimation**.
-It contains two folders `FCN` and `utils`.
+This is a package for water level estimation, named **WaterNetV0**.
 For using these scripts, open a Terminal and type the filename to run.

-## Environment
+## 1 Environment
 All python scripts are written and tested under Ubuntu 18.04 and Python 3.6

 The required libraries and scripts could be simply installed by